 Tips for Millennial Homebuyers

-While we often hear the housing market has been particularly rough on millennials with rents higher than ever before and wages stagnant, the truth is, millennials accounted for 32% of home purchases in 2014 according to the 2015 National Association of Realtors® Generational Survey.
+While we often hear the housing market has been particularly rough on millennials with rents higher than ever before and wages stagnant, the truth is, millennials accounted for 32% of home purchases in 2014 according to a recent National Association of Realtors survey.

 What makes it tough for Generation Y buyers is their ability to find a home they really want as well as the challenge to save enough for a down payment.